syncfusion-content/maui-docs/MAUI/Chat/swiping.md

 ### Swipe templates

-The Swiping can be customized by using the `StartSwipeTemplate` when swiping towards the `right` and `EndSwipeTemplate` when swiping towards the `left`.
+The Swiping can be customized by using the `StartSwipeTemplate` when swiping towards the right and `EndSwipeTemplate` when swiping towards the left.
 The content inside the swipe template is arranged based on the offset values when swiping a message.

 {% tabs %}
 {% highlight xaml hl_lines="17 40" %}